 - In Tropic Thunder, the lead kills a panda (accidentally, and much to his horror), whose skin he wears as part of his "descent into madness".

-- In Conan the Barbarian, when a fleeing Conan finally finds a weapon, the wolves that had been hounding him reappear.
+- In Conan the Barbarian (1982), when a fleeing Conan finally finds a weapon, the wolves that had been hounding him reappear.
 Cut to Conan wearing their skins.

 - In Windwalker the ancient, returning-from-the-dead, chief has an adrenaline boosting run-in with a bear.
 After killing it, he wears its pelt to keep warm in the snow.

-- A particularly macabre version of this is featured in Serenity: the Reavers wear clothing made from skins — human skins.
+- Serenity: A particularly macabre version of this: the Reavers wear clothing made from skins — human skins.

-- Another Anthony Hopkins movie example: In The Edge, his character and Alec Baldwin's killed a bear in the Alaska wild and in the next shot were walking around in nice warm bear skin coats.
+- The Edge Anthony Hopkin's character and Alec Baldwin's killed a bear in the Alaska wild and in the next shot were walking around in nice warm bear skin coats.

 - Willow: The Brownie named Rool wears the skin of a mouse, complete with mouse head hood.

-- Somewhat subverted in the Percy Jackson and the Olympians book, The Titan's Curse, where after they kill the Nemean Lion, it magically skins itself.
-And not only that, but because of the Mist's effects on mortal vision, it suddenly becomes a leather trench coat.
+- Percy Jackson and the Olympians book, The Titan's Curse: after they kill the Nemean Lion, it magically skins itself and not only that, because of the Mist's effects on mortal vision, it suddenly becomes a leather trench coat.

 - John Jakes' Conan the Barbarian Expy, Brak, wore a lion skin and not much else most of the time.

-- Averted, you may be surprised to learn, in the original Tarzan of the Apes novel; Tarzan kills a big cat and plans to wear its skin: "But he found the hide had dried as stiff as a board, and as he knew naught of tanning, he was forced to abandon his cherished plan."
+- Tarzan of the Apes novel: Averted, believe it or not.
+Tarzan kills a big cat and plans to wear its skin: "But he found the hide had dried as stiff as a board, and as he knew naught of tanning, he was forced to abandon his cherished plan."